Minimal free resolutions of monomial ideals and of toric rings are supported on posets: Introduction

+There has been a significant amount of current research identifying cellular structures for minimal resolutions coming from geometry, combinatorics, and algebra, see e.g. \cite{BaPoSt, BlYu, BrBrKl, Cl2, CoNa1, CoNa2, DeYu, DoEn, DoJoSa, DoMo, DoSa, Flo1, KuKu, Me, NaRe, No, OkYa, Si}.
+However, there exist minimal resolutions that do not have a cellular structure, as shown by Reiner and Welker~\cite{ReWe}.
+Furthermore, Velasco~\cite{Ve} has shown that there are minimal free resolutions that cannot be CW-resolutions either.
+It is therefore of great interest to be able to generalize in a different way the techniques developed for cellular resolutions, so that they become applicable to every minimal resolution.

-In this paper, we show that chain complexes arising from posets have the necessary degree of generality.
-We introduce the notion of a \emph{resolution supported on a poset}, which is a refined and better behaved version of the notion of poset resolution from \cite{C}.
-When the poset is a CW-poset, i.e. the face poset of a regular CW-complex, we recover the notion of cellular resolution \cite{BPS}.
-In particular, Velasco's examples \cite{V} imply that there are monomial ideals whose minimial free resolution cannot be supported on a CW-poset.
-This situation changes when one considers a more general class of posets.
-A finite poset $P$ is a \emph{homology CW-poset} (or \emph{hcw-poset} for short) over a commutative ring with unit $\Bbbk$ if for each $a\in P$ the filter $P_{<a}=\{x\in P| x<a\}$ is a homology sphere over $\Bbbk$, i.e. the reduced homology with coefficients in $\Bbbk$ of the order simplicial complex $\Delta_{<a}=\Delta(P_{<a})$ is the same as that of a $(\dim\Delta_{<a})$-sphere.
-In our main result, Theorem~\ref{T:cl-supports-I}, we prove that every monomial ideal in a polynomial ring over a field $\Bbbk$ has a minimal free resolution supported on an appropriate hcw-poset over $\Bbbk$.
-In general, such an hcw-poset is not unique, and it is an open question whether one can be constructed in a canonical way.
-Our proof uses a series of non-canonical choices, and we identify in Theorem~\ref{T:BettihcwiffRigid} the class of ideals for which no choices arise.
-This turns out to be the class of \emph{rigid} monomial ideals \cite{CM}.
-In this case the Betti poset \cite{CM,CM2,TV} is an hcw-poset that supports the minimal free resolution, and this property characterizes rigid ideals.
+In this paper, we show that replacing CW-complexes with posets yields such a generalization.
+We introduce the notion of a \emph{resolution supported on a poset}.
+When the poset is a CW-poset, i.e. the face poset of a regular CW-complex, we recover the notion of cellular resolution.
+In particular, the examples by Reiner and Welker~\cite{ReWe} and Velasco~\cite{Ve} provide monomial ideals whose minimal free resolution \emph{cannot} be supported on a CW-poset.
+Nevertheless, in our first main result, Theorem~\ref{T:MFR-from-poset}, we show that every minimal free resolution of a monomial ideal is in fact supported on some poset.
+In general, there are many possible choices for such a poset, and one cannot expect a good relationship between the combinatorics/topology of the poset and the properties of the ideal.
+However, the situation improves when one considers posets that are sufficiently close to being CW.
+A poset $P$ is a \emph{homology CW-poset} (or \emph{hcw-poset} for short) over a commutative ring with unit $\Bbbk$ if for each $a\in P$ the lower set $P_{<a}=\{x\in P| x<a\}$ is a finite-dimensional homology sphere over $\Bbbk$, i.e. the order simplicial complex $\Delta_{<a}=\Delta(P_{<a})$ has finite dimension and its reduced homology with coefficients in $\Bbbk$ is the same as that of a $(\dim\Delta_{<a})$-sphere.
+In our second main result, Theorem~\ref{T:cl-supports-I}, we prove that every monomial ideal in a polynomial ring over a field $\Bbbk$ has a minimal free resolution supported on an appropriate hcw-poset over $\Bbbk$.
+Again, in general such an hcw-poset is not unique, and it is an important open question whether one can be constructed in a canonical way.
+Our proof uses a series of non-canonical choices, and we identify in Theorem~\ref{T:BettihcwiffRigid} the class of monomial ideals for which no choices arise.
+This turns out to be the class of \emph{rigid} monomial ideals \cite{ClMa}.
+In this case the Betti poset \cite{ClMa,ClMa2,TchVa} is an hcw-poset that supports a minimal free resolution, and this property characterizes rigid ideals.